buildkite/terraform-buildkite-elastic-ci-stack-for-gcp/packer/README.md

 - All scripts are validated for syntax and made executable automatically
 - The build process creates a new image with timestamp-based naming
 - Build artifacts are minimal - the installation scripts handle missing files gracefully
+- Ops Agent is stopped during image build and starts automatically on instance boot

 ## Next Steps